-“What if we had a BAND which could AID music with a finger push which would disperse music throughout our bodies and agitate nerve pain so much that it would want to dance throughout our own bodies and dosey-doe right out to not another partner called RELIEF? ”
+“What if we had a BAND which could AID with getting rid of pain with a finger push which would disperse music throughout our bodies and agitates nerve pain so much that it would want to dance throughout our own bodies and dosey-doe right out to not another partner called RELIEF? ”

 I am finding music to be effective for helping with pain, the rest is up to us on how we manage our own pain.